 Paying property tax on time is essential for several reasons:

-Avoid penalties and interest: Late payment can lead to penalties or interest charges, increasing the overall tax burden.
+- Avoid penalties and interest: Late payment of property tax attracts penalties and interest charges, increasing the overall tax burden and causing avoidable financial strain.

-Legal compliance: Non-payment of property taxes can lead to legal actions, including property liens or even property confiscation in extreme cases.
+- Ensures legal compliance: Non payment of property tax can lead to legal action by local authorities, including notices, property liens, or attachment in severe cases.

-Eligibility for services: Property taxes help fund essential community services such as waste collection, police, and emergency services.
+- Enables access to civic services: Property taxes help finance core public services such as waste collection, police services, fire safety, and emergency response systems.

 Don’t let property tax dues disrupt your finances.
 With Bajaj Finserv Loan Against Property, leverage your property’s market value to meet tax payments or other financial needs.
 Benefit from competitive interest rates, longer repayment options, and simple processes tailored to help you stay ahead comfortably.
 Get loan of up to Rs.
 10.50 Crore* against your property within 72 hours* of the approval.